MohdMinhal/Guitar_Tuner_-_String_finder-/README.md

 5 (A)	 | 110.00 Hz	| A2
 6 (E)	 | 82.41 Hz   | E2

-As we can see above, I used the standard one for this project.(I'm thing of adding more option in the future)
+As we can see above, I used the standard one for this project.(I'm thing of adding more options in the future)
 I used the Pitch Detection Model here, (The link is in js file).
 Now the model compares the pitches with the Standard notation, draw out the result.